Raven-Miller/eleventysetup/README.md

 # How to
-clone the repo as a zip\
+1. clone the repo as a zip
-unzip folder and rename\
+2. unzip folder and rename
-open github desktop > file > add local repository > folder\
+3. open github desktop > file > add local repository > (folder)
-publish to github, make public, deploy to github pages from actions\
+4. publish to github, make public, deploy to github pages from actions
-edit '.eleventy.js' for the path prefix and collections\
+5. edit '.eleventy.js' for the path prefix and collections
-use!
+6. use!

+Note: this is for a specific project and customized to be so.
+This is intended for private use.